britram/taps-transports/draft-ietf-taps-transports.md

   message reception.
 Additionally a context can be provided when sending, which can be use in case of send failures.
 The sending of arbitrary large user messages is supported.

 - the SCTP Partial Reliability extension defined in {{RFC3758}} to specify for a user message the PR-SCTP policy and the policy specific parameter.
+  Examples of these policies defined in {{RFC3758}} and {{RFC7496}} are:
+  - Limiting the time a user message is dealt with by the sender.
+  - Limiting the number of retransmissions for each fragment of a user message.
+    If the number of retransmissions is limited to 0, one gets a service similar to UDP.
+  - Abandoning messages of lower priority in case of a send buffer shortage.

 - the SCTP Authentication extension defined in {{RFC4895}} allowing to manage the shared keys, the HMAC to use, set the chunk types which are only accepted in an authenticated way, and get the list of chunks which are accepted by the local and remote end point in an authenticated way.

 - the SCTP Dynamic Address Reconfiguration extension defined in {{RFC5061}}.
   It allows to manually add and delete local addresses for SCTP associations and the enabling of automatic address addition and deletion.
 Furthermore